One Place for the Right Answer

 Every time someone copies data from one system to another, there is a chance of error.
 Transposed digits, missed rows, outdated formulas, copy-paste mistakes.

-Industry data puts manual data entry error rates at 1% to 4%.
-If your team enters 500 records per month across various systems, that is 5 to 20 errors monthly.
+Research from bodies like the European Spreadsheet Risks Interest Group suggests manual data entry error rates typically fall between 1% and 4%.
+If your team enters 500 records per month across various systems, that could mean 5 to 20 errors monthly.
 Some are caught quickly.
 Some cause real damage.

 Knowledge trapped in people